lingui/js-lingui/website/docs/tutorials/react-native.md

 # Internationalization of React Native apps

 In this tutorial, we'll learn how to add internationalization to an existing application in React Native.
-Before going further, please follow the [setup guide](/docs/tutorials/setup-react.mdx) for installation and setup instructions.
+Before going further, please follow the [setup guide](/docs/tutorials/setup-react.mdx?babel-or-swc=babel) (for Babel) for installation and configuration instructions.

 :::caution Warning